 Kennedy, the time of great expectations

 The Soviet Union sent only outstanding artists and did it deliberately, in the right place and at the right time, so that it was reported all over the world.
-For instance, Rostropovitch went to Cuba in 1961, at the time of the missile crisis.
+For instance, Rostropovich went to Cuba in 1961, at the time of the missile crisis.
 The photos showing the famous cellist playing for the workmen in a tobacco factory or in a sugar cane plantation were seen by millions over five continents.
 The superb propaganda affirmed the cultural achievement of the Soviet regime and its will to make culture accessible to everyone, everywhere.
 For their cultural exchanges, the American authorities had been sending mostly second or third-rate ensembles for a long time, like the Roger Wagner Chorale or the Illinois University Symphony Orchestra.
-The State Department would need to change its mind when seeing the enormous impact of a few events: Isaac Stern’s tour of USSR in 1955, Van Cliburn’s triumph at Tchaikovsky competition in 1958, or Bernstein’s concerts with the New York Philharmonic in Leningrad, Moscow and Kiev in 1959.
-It was high time to set up a consistent policy which would establish the United States as a great country of culture and to win the hearts and minds of supposedly hostile populations.
+The State Department would need to change its mind when seeing the enormous impact of a few events: Isaac Stern’s tour of USSR in 1955, Van Cliburn’s triumph at the Tchaikovsky competition in 1958, or Bernstein’s concerts with the New York Philharmonic in Leningrad, Moscow and Kiev in 1959.
+It was high time to set up a consistent policy which would establish the United States as a great country of culture and which would win over the hearts and minds of supposedly hostile populations.
 For that purpose, the ideal means was music, provided the best performers would be sent.

 Istomin listened to Kennedy’s exhortation: “My fellow Americans, ask not what your country can do for you, ask what you can do for your country.”